dxx-rebirth/dxx-rebirth/dxx-readme.txt

           like in other first person shooters?
 Reason:   The Pyro is no human, it can't turn that fast. ;)
           But there is a way indeed...
-Solution: To enable a mouselook styl control tye as you know it from other
+Solution: To enable a mouselook style control tye as you know it from other
           first person shooters.
 Just start the game with the command-line option '-mouselook' to enable this.
 But to be fair to oter players which do not use mouselook it will not work in a multiplayer game.

-Problem:  Using OpenGL my gameplay is not really fluid and/or my screen looks
-          sometimes like cut in an upper and lower half while turning.
-          (V-Sync-Problem)
-Reason:   For some configurations D2X is not able to syncronize the
-          screen-refresh of the operating system and the fps-rate of D2X.
-Solution: Set the refresh-rate of the display in the menu of your operating
-          System to 75 or 60 Hz and set the same fps-value in the D2X-Menu or the d2x.ini. (-maxfps <x>)
-          It may also be useful to play around with these settings.
-          [Thanks for this hint go to SNIPER]

 Problem:  [WINDOWS] My joystick is not recognized by the game.
 Reason:   Probably you have more than one Joystick but only one connected now.